anubra266/css-picons/README.md

 })
 ```

-Then make sure your `theme` is extendable
+Then make sure your `theme` is extendable, if you have configured it.

 ```js
 // panda.config.*